annargrs/ldt/docs/source/Tutorial/dicts/derivation.rst

 Derivation MetaDictionary
 -------------------------

-All of the above resources are combined in :meth:`~ldt.dicts.derivation.meta.DerivationAnalyzer` class.
+All of the above resources are combined in :class:`ldt.dicts.derivation.meta.DerivationAnalyzer` class.
 It collects derivational families, etymologies and productive affix analysis, and outputs all the information.

 >>> derivation_dict = ldt.dicts.derivation.DerivationAnalyzer(language="en")
 >>> derivation_dict.analyze("kindness")